 But when he saw many of the Pharisees and Sadducees coming to where he was baptising, he said to them: “You brood of vipers!
 Who warned you to flee from the coming wrath?
 Produce fruit in keeping with repentance.
 And do not think you can say to yourselves, ‘We have Abraham as our father.’
 I tell you that out of these stones God can raise up children for Abraham.
 The axe is already at the root of the trees, and every tree that does not produce good fruit will be cut down and thrown into the fire.

 “I baptise you with water for repentance.
 But after me comes one who is more powerful than I, whose sandals I am not worthy to carry.
 He will baptise you with the Holy Spirit and fire.
 His winnowing fork is in his hand, and he will clear his threshing floor, gathering his wheat into the barn and burning up the chaff with unquenchable fire.”

 If you think the figure of John the Baptist is an intrusion into the ‘Christmas story’, then you’ll really struggle if he’s on the door into heaven! … I don’t imagine he was the most comfortable person to be around.

-This week we’re drawing out a number of practices, which encourage us to make embracing disturbance a habit.
-Think about the main characters we tend to focus upon this time of year … all going about their day-to-day business, but then whoosh … a tsunami disturbs any calmness going.
+We’ll be drawing out a number of practices in the coming days, which encourage us to make ’embracing disturbance’ a habit.
+Think about the main characters we tend to focus upon this time of year … all going about their day-to-day business, but then whoosh … a tsunami disturbs any calmness.
 John calls us to walk straight: ‘Prepare the way for the Lord, make straight paths for him’.

 - What needs to be cut down?
 Verse 10 might equate to spiritual open heart surgery, but those who hear the word of God, even when it challenges them to the core, will reap the fruit.